 Check out the Royal Bank of Canada:

 Again… I was pretty shocked at that one.
-However, nothing rang-the-bell quite like this one from Goldman Sachs:
+However, nothing rang the bell quite like this one from Goldman Sachs:

-Goldman had 68 occasions in 4 months where they didn’t close a failure-to-deliver… In 45 occasions, they CONTINUED to accept customer short sale orders in securities which it had an active failure-to-deliver.
+Goldman had 68 occasions in 4 months where they didn’t close a failure-to-deliver… In 45 occasions, they CONTINUED to accept customer short sale orders in securities for which it had an active failure-to-deliver.

 When a firm is really starting to sweat, they pull certain tricks out of their ass to quell the situation.
 Again, this is nothing but smoke and mirrors because that’s all they can really do.
 Just as Merrill Lynch artificially lowered their customer reserve deposit, other firms make it look like they cover their short positions.